 But at night my mind returned to the ruins.

 Often, as I walked the streets alone I would find children playing amongst them.
 Reinventing the spaces into fortresses or houses or whatever their imagination conjured.
 What I learned from the children is that ruins provide space for the observer to interpret them as she or he likes, to fill the void in-between with their imagination and their own meaning and in this way they can be re-purposed.
 And so I began to reimagine the ruins of my own life.

-Ruins are difficult for adults because they require the ability to process a reality that we spend our lives avoiding.
+But ruins are difficult for adults because they require the ability to process a reality that adults spend our lives avoiding.
 They are what we don’t like to talk about.
 Like bones, they remind us of our own transience; the ways in which we’ve failed.
 They ask questions of us that are difficult to answer in the context of our imagined lives.

-I, living in Fener, was no longer living that imagined life moved by feelings along.
-My life now came down to my two hands and my mind working together to create a tangible, reality that was able to feed me and put a roof over my head.
+I, living in Fener, was no longer living that imagined life moved by feelings alone.
+My life now came down to my two hands, my mind and the new found space I had created for myself to work together to create a tangible, reality that was able to feed me and put a roof over my head.
 Whatever emotional feelings were knocking about in me were met with stoicism and mistrust.
-I was still too bruised to trust.
+I was still too bruised to trust them.